If you talk to a man in a language he understands, that goes to his head. If you talk to him in his language, that goes to his heart.

 |DP (Year 12 - Year 13) Ab Initio||N/A||French, Japanese, Mandarin, Spanish|

 * These languages are offered through the CLP, and the exact year levels available may depend on demand.
 Please inquire directly about this.
-2015-2016 fees for the CLP are available here.
+Fees for the CLP are available in the tuition fee structure.